sqlfluff/sqlfluff/docs/source/indentation.rst

 however this is one element which is configurable.

-By setting values in the :code:`sqlfluff:indentation` section of your config file you can control how this is parsed, for example you may work with an indentation similar to that of `Baron Schwartz`_.
+By setting values in the :code:`sqlfluff:indentation` section of your config file you can control how this is parsed.

 By setting your config file to: